 Professor Susan Gillingham BTh, MA, DPhil, DD

 Her major publications include The Poems and Psalms of the Hebrew Bible (1994); One Bible, Many Voices.
-Different Approaches to Biblical Studies (1998); The Psalms through the Centuries (2008) and A Journey of Two Psalms: The Reception of Psalms 1 and 2 in Jewish and Christian Tradition (2013).
+Different Approaches to Biblical Studies (1998); The Image, the Depths and the Surface (2002); The Psalms through the Centuries (2008); Jewish and Christian Approaches to the Psalms: Conflict and Convergence (ed.:2013), and A Journey of Two Psalms: The Reception of Psalms 1 and 2 in Jewish and Christian Tradition (2013).
+A commentary on the reception history of Psalms 1-72 is due out in late 2017.